GitJestGit/goodtube/README.md

 - Removes thumbnails for other recommended videos that pop up when a video finishes (I really hate these, try without it's nice).
 - Keeps you up to date with the latest version automatically.

-And it keeps the good stuff like;
+And it keeps the good stuff like:
 - The beloved algorithm / watch history.
 - Keyboard shortcuts.
 - Subtitles.